Skip to main content

 sudo chown postgres:postgres /etc/pgbackrest/pgbackrest.conf

-6. Initialize stanza, a logical unit for pgBackRest that combines the cluster and the repository:
+6. Initialize the stanza, a logical unit for pgBackRest that combines a cluster and a repository:

 sudo -u postgres pgbackrest --stanza=main --log-level-console=info stanza-create